-As a global citizen and queer woman, I believe in a holistic approach to safeguarding the LGBTQIA+ community and incorporating anti-racist practices into my life and my work.
+As a global citizen and queer non-binary person, I believe in a holistic approach to safeguarding the LGBTQIA+ community and incorporating anti-racist practices into my life and my work.
 I believe that an anti-racist approach and actively reevaluating ourselves and our past critically, helps us to move to a more inclusive future.

 Contact me for illustrations or if you'd simply like to connect, by sending an email to [email protected]

 Photo: ©2023, St. George's University

 Board Certified Medical Illustrator (CMI) since July 2023.

 I graduated with honours in 2018 with a Master of Arts in Scientific Illustration from ZUYD University of Applied Sciences and Maastricht University, Maastricht, The Netherlands.